-We work hard to make sure the ingredients we use in our products are sourced as sustainably as possible.
+We work hard to make sure the ingredients we use in our products are sourced as sustainably as possible, protecting people and the planet.
 We’ve worked with stakeholders to identify our 30 key ingredients – allowing us to focus actions on those with the greatest sourcing risks.

 95% of the wood and paper in our products comes from certified sustainable forests, or is recycled, and we were the first retailer to graudate World Wildlife Fund's UK Forest and Trade Network.